Gixx/worstpractice.github.io/src/_posts/2020-01-10-setup-wsl2-with-docker.md

 #### In step #8: Issues with the Docker Desktop

-After installing the Edge release, start the application (look for it in the system tray), right click on the icon and choose the settings.
+After installing the Edge release, start the application (look for it in the system tray), right-click on the icon and choose the settings.
 There **you MUST uncheck** the _Start Docker Desktop when you log in_ option to avoid to start automatically earlier than the WSL2 engine.
 Because when it happens, none of your local drives will be mounted in any of the Docker containers and mounting manually always sucks.